-Standards of allopathic practice, though based in scientific evidence, are not universally adhered to.
+Standards of allopathic practice, though based on scientific evidence, are not universally adhered to.
 It has been well documented now for several decades that hypertension is a major risk factor for stroke and heart disease, yet the percentage of Americans who are adequately treated for hypertension is only about 30-40%.
 It is senseless and possibly harmful and counterproductive to take antibiotics, which inhibit the growth of bacteria, for conditions not caused by bacteria, yet many doctors continue to prescribe antibiotics for diseases that are caused by a virus (for example, upper respiratory tract infections and middle ear infections in children).
-These are only two examples, yet variability in patient assessment and care is such a matter of fact that patients often visit more than one doctor-and may even be encouraged to do so by their first doctor-for the same condition to gather a second opinion that will help them make a more informed or confident decision about their therapeutic plan.
-While in some cases the second opinion is the same as the first, it may not be.
+Variability in patient assessment and care is such a matter of fact that patients often visit more than one doctor-and may even be encouraged to do so by their first doctor-in order to hear a "second opinion" about their diagnosis and treatment options.
+While in some cases the second opinion is the same as the first, it may not always be so.
 This leads to frustration on the part of the patient, who is expecting a single "answer" based on scientific data.
 It also leads to frustration on the part of doctors who believe that, for the maximal benefit of patients, medicine should be practiced strictly along guidelines formulated on the basis of a thorough review of the scientific literature.
 These practice guidelines, issued by expert panels, form the core of evidence-based medicine.